betotorodev/chat-test/README.md

 This repository contains the source code for a soccer chatbot application.
 The chatbot provides information and answers related to soccer.

+You can try the app here: [soccer chat](https://chat-test-gules.vercel.app/)

 ## Getting Started

 To get started with the development and running of this application, follow the instructions below.